ajit1028/devTinder-web/README.md

 - Build the user card on feed
 - Edit Profile Feratures
 - Show Toast message on saving profile
+- New Page - See all my connections
-- See all my connections
+- New Page - See all my connections requests